matt-auckland/uoa-karate-wiki/docs/hojo-undo/index.md

 ### Tou

 The Tou (とう) is a bundle of dried bamboo tied together.
 This bundle is used to train one's striking abilities or to condition one's extremities.
 It can be struck with the arms, kicked, gripped or even stabbed with a thrust of one's fingers.
-A Tou maybe be vertical or horizontal, different configurations lend themselves better to different training techniques.
+A Tou may be vertical or horizontal, different configurations lend themselves better to different training techniques.
 Very useful for training nukite, but not recommenced until you have conditioned your hands somewhat.

 ### Jari Bako